Skip to Main Content

 Fishing Condition Details:

-• Salinity - Rainfall to Maryland waters has been above average so salinity is slightly below normal for this time of year.
+• Salinity - Rainfall to Maryland waters has been slightly below average so salinity is still slightly above normal down to the mouth of the Potomac for this time of year.

 • Oxygen - Recent oxygen conditions are as follows:

-• Stateline up to Point Lookout: Adequate oxygen to ~36 ft
+• Stateline up to Point Lookout: Adequate oxygen to bottom

-• Point No Point up to the Gooses: Adequate oxygen to ~39 ft
+• Point No Point up to the Gooses: Adequate oxygen to bottom

 • Little Choptank up to Choptank River: Adequate oxygen to bottom